kpuka/SIMAH/_posts/2021-08-16-rct1-study-design.md

 # Introduction

--   The National Institutes of Health (NIH) defines clinical trials as research studies in which $\geq$1 human participant(s) are prospectively assigned to$\geq$1 intervention(s) to evaluate the effects of the intervention(s) on health-related biomedical or behavioral outcomes.\
+-   The National Institutes of Health (NIH) defines clinical trials as research studies in which $\geq$1 human participant(s) are prospectively assigned to $\geq$1 intervention(s) to evaluate the effects of the intervention(s) on health-related biomedical or behavioral outcomes.

 -   Clinical trials aim to isolate the effect of the treatment on the study outcome and provide results that are free of bias.
 A number of design features are used to achieve this goal, such as: